 |Alma Mater:||Wisconsin Lutheran College 1998|

-Brook Smith is in his first season as an assistant coach for the Wisconsin Lutheran College women's basketball team.
-Smith, who is also in his 14th season as an assistant coach for Warriors football, served as WLC's head baseball coach from 2000-2008 and head coach of the women's soccer program from 1998-2004.
+Brook Smith is in his second season as an assistant coach for the Wisconsin Lutheran College women's basketball team.
+Smith, who is also in his 15th season as an assistant coach for Warriors football, served as WLC's head baseball coach from 2000-2008 and head coach of the women's soccer program from 1998-2004.

 Smith, who has been coaching basketball at various levels since 2010, most recently was the girls' head freshman and varsity assistant coach at Divine Savior Holy Angels High School from 2015-2018.
 Prior to that, he was the girls' varsity assistant coach at Slinger High School from 2012-2015.

 A three-sport star in football, basketball, and baseball at Northwestern College in Watertown, Smith transferred to Bradley University (Peoria, Illinois) in 1991 and played baseball for two seasons for the Braves.
 Drafted in the 11th round of the 1993 Major League Baseball draft by the San Francisco Giants, Smith pitched for three seasons in the Giants' minor league system before spending two seasons playing for Sonoma County, a member of the Western Baseball League.

 During his college career, Smith was a two-time all-conference selection, an all-conference selection in baseball (Bradley University), and an all-conference wide receiver in football (Northwestern College).